prachisarode95/Google-Earth-Engine-ChatGPT-Project/ChatGPT_Prompts_Exercise2.md

 **Task: Output Classified Values**

-Print out the results of the classified image into the console, focusing on printing the **NO₂ concentration values** of each class separately with a **description** from the classified image.
+Please print the results of the classified image to the console, specifically highlighting the NO2 concentration values for each class, along with a description of the classified image.
+Additionally, include a comment labeled "// Step 9: Create a Legend for the Classification" from the previous code, and generate the final code again.

 ---